 Your cart is currently empty!

-Elizabeth City, North Carolina is one of the friendliest towns along the Intracoastal Waterway and in this guide, we are sharing some tips and tricks that will ensure you enjoy your time in Elizabeth City, North Carolina.
-With a beautiful, walkable downtown area, Elizabeth City full of local businesses and southern charm, it’s sure to be an enjoyable stop along America’s Great Loop or another local boating adventure.
-We recommend visiting Elizabeth City Tuesday though Saturday as many of their local business or attractions are closed on Sundays and Mondays.
+Elizabeth City, North Carolina, is one of the friendliest towns along the Intracoastal Waterway.
+In this guide, we are sharing some tips and tricks that will ensure you enjoy your time in Elizabeth City, North Carolina.
+With a beautiful, walkable downtown area, Elizabeth City is full of local businesses and small-town charm, and itโs sure to be an enjoyable stop along Americaโs Great Loop or another local boating adventure.
+We recommend visiting Elizabeth City Tuesday through Saturday, as many local businesses or attractions are closed on Sundays and Mondays.

 About Elizabeth City, North Carolina